remix-run/remix/docs/future/vite.md

 If you were using `remix-serve` in development (or `remix dev` without the `-c` flag), you'll need to switch to the new minimal dev server.
 It comes built-in with the Remix Vite plugin and will take over when you run `vite dev`.

+Unlike `remix-serve`, the Remix Vite plugin doesn't install any [global Node polyfills][global-node-polyfills] so you'll need to install them yourself if you were relying on them.
+The easiest way to do this is by calling `installGlobals` at the top of your Vite config.

 You'll also need to update to the new build output paths, which are `build/server` for the server and `build/client` for client assets.

 👉 **Update your `dev`, `build` and `start` scripts**